Northeast England England, UK Travel Guide

 A classic for afternoon tea, a lovely sweet treat.

-Fruit (apple, rhubarb) baked with a crunchy topping, typically served with custard.
+Fruit (apple, rhubarb) baked with a crunchy topping, often served with custard.
 A comforting dessert.

-Pubs offer good value for hearty meals.
-Cafes are perfect for breakfast, lunch, sandwiches, and cakes.
+Pubs are a good deal for hearty meals.
+Coffee shops are perfect for breakfast, lunch, sandwiches, and cakes.
 Fish & Chip Shops are especially common along the coast.
 Supermarkets suit picnic supplies and self-catering.

 Most restaurants and pubs offer vegetarian options.
 Food without animal products are more common, especially in larger towns.
 Dedicated vegetarian or vegan restaurants are found in Newcastle.